Acanthurus olivaceus

-Acanthurus olivaceus, the orange-band surgeonfish, the orange-shoulder surgeonfish or the orangebar tang, is a species of marine ray-finned fish belonging to the family Acanthuridae, this family includes the surgeonfishes, unicornfishes and tangs.
-It lives in the tropical waters of the Indo-west Pacific.
+Acanthurus olivaceus, the orange-band surgeonfish, orange-shoulder surgeonfish or orangebar tang, is a species of marine ray-finned fish in the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
+It lives in the tropical waters of the Indo-Pacific.

 Taxonomy

-Acanthurus olivaceus was first formally described in 1801 by the German naturalists Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider with its type locality given as Tahiti in the Society Islands, This species is closely related to the range restricted Marquesas surgeonfish (A. reversus), and together these taxa form a species complex within the genus Acanthurus.
-The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.
+Acanthurus olivaceus was first formally described in 1801 by the German naturalists Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider with its type locality given as Tahiti in the Society Islands.
+This species is closely related with the range-restricted Marquesas surgeonfish (A. reversus), and together these taxa form a species complex within the genus Acanthurus.
+The genus Acanthurus is one of two genera in the tribe Acanthurini, which is one of three tribes in the subfamily Acanthurinae which, together with Nasinae, forms the family Acanthuridae.

 Description

-The orange band surgeonfish is a deep-bodied, laterally-compressed oval fish, rather over twice as long as it is deep, with a maximum length of 35 cm, although a more typical length is 25 cm.
-Both dorsal and anal fins are long and low, extending as far as the caudal peduncle.
-The dorsal fin has nine spines and 23 to 25 soft rays while the anal fin has three spines and 22 to 24 soft rays.
-The tail fin is crescent-shaped, the points growing longer as the fish gets older.
-The adult fish is greyish-brown; a sharp vertical line usually separates the paler front half of the fish from the darker hind portion.
-There is a distinctive orange bar, surrounded by a purplish-black margin, immediately behind the top of the gill cover, and blue and orange lines at the bases of the fins.
-Like all surgeonfish, this species has a pair of scalpel-like scales that project upward from the caudal peduncle.
+Like most other surgeonfish species, the orange-band surgeonfish is a deep-bodied, laterally-compressed oval fish.
+It is over twice as long as it is deep, with a maximum length of 35 cm, although a more typical length is 25 cm.
+Both the dorsal and the anal fins are long and low, extending as far as the caudal peduncle.
+The dorsal fin has 9 spines and 23 to 25 soft rays while the anal fin has 3 spines and 22 to 24 soft rays.
+The tail fin is strongly lunate, with the tips growing longer as the fish gets older.
+The adult fish is greyish-brown, and the paler front half of the fish very abruptly changes to the darker hind portion.
+There is a distinctive orange bar with a purplish-black margin immediately behind the top of the operculum, and there are blue and orange lines at certain fin bases.
+Like all other surgeonfishes, this species has a pair of scalpel-like scales that project upward from the caudal peduncle.
 Larger males develop a convex snout which clearly differentiates them from females.
 Juvenile fish are yellow.